QuentinRa/blog.quentinra.dev/tools/vim/index.md

 # vim

 *vim*, for *vi improved* is a text editor, at least in the basic version of it.

 You may find extensions like

 * GVim
 * neovim

-## How to install and run vim ?
+## How to install and run vim?

 You can install it using ``sudo apt-get install vim`` or whatever command you use to install packages such as ``sudo aptitude install vim``.

 Then you can run it with `vim` or `vi`, commands that could take a file in argument such as ``vim file``.
 The file is created if it's don't exists.

 ### HELP, I'm can't exit vim.